xpack/xpm-js/README.md

 [xPack 3rd Party Development Tools](https://github.com/xpack-dev-tools/)
 project.

-The project is open-source and hosted on GitHub as [xpack/xpm-js](https://github.com/xpack/xpm-js.git).
+The project is open-source and is hosted on GitHub as [xpack/xpm-js](https://github.com/xpack/xpm-js.git).

 ## Quick links